forio/forio-cli/readme.md

 Skipping __local_dir__ in the mapping defaults to current working directory.
 Skipping __sim_author__ defaults to using your account.

+This command may crash on OS X when uploading a large number of files simultaneously.
+This can be fixed by running this command in your terminal, or putting it in your `~/.bash_profile` file:

+    ulimit -n 10000

 ## Creating new commands